 84% of consumers say they search for local businesses, and almost a third of mobile searches are related to location.
-Meanwhile, not only does Google have 95% of the mobile search market share, but Google Maps has 95 million users.
-If you want to put your local business on the map, you’ll need to make sure your Google Map search results are strong.
-Columnist Wesley Young shares tips on how to do so.
+Meanwhile, not only does Google have 95 percent of the mobile search market share, but Google Maps has 95 million users.
+If you want to put your local business on the map, you’ll need to make sure your Google Maps search results are strong.
+Columnist Wesley Young shares tips on how to put your business on the map.

 Claim third-party listings.